Welcome to the Nanaimo Museum!

 • Make exhibitions stimulating, involving, and related to Nanaimo’s unique history and development

 • Use the expanded facility to the best advantage to meet our goals.

 The museum has always placed a positive and accessible visitor experience at the forefront of operations.
 We strive to be welcoming and friendly with informed volunteers and to ensure programming and exhibits are informative for residents and visitors alike.
 We encourage diversity and are a Safe Harbour designated facility.
 Our First Nations collection is held in trust for the Snunéymuxw First Nation with whom we work closely to interpret their story.
-The Snuneymuxw First Nation Elder in Residence VIU, Geraldine Manson, began her involvement with the museum in 1991 during a dig at the St’lilup village site and continues today as a special advisor to the Board of Directors.
+Geraldine Manson, Snuneymuxw First Nation Elder in Residence at VIU, began her involvement with the museum in 1991 during a dig at the St’lilup village site.